Skip to main content

 Roadside Assistance Simulator was developed by Fragment Production Ltd.

-Roadside Assistance Simulator has received negative reviews from players.
-Most players disliked this game for its story.
+Roadside Assistance Simulator has received neutral reviews from players.
+Most players liked Roadside Assistance Simulator for its character development but disliked it for its story.

 Roadside Assistance Simulator is a single player game.